Borscht Recipe: Step-by-Step Guide to Making Ukranian Beet Soup

 Coming from Ukraine, borscht is one of the soups I grew up with and one of the things I miss the most.
 Every Russian or Ukrainian woman knows her own special borscht recipe.
-For many Americans borscht is something exotic—but once someone tries borscht, she can't forget it and will definitely look for the recipe to try to cook it herself.
+For many, borscht is something exotic—but once you try it, you can't forget it.

 Here is a recipe for borscht I cook from time to time.
 Traditionally, borscht is served with pampushky, or sweet bread that resembles brioche rolls, garnished with garlic.
 I have included a link to my pampushky recipe at the end of this article.

 Borscht is a traditional soup in Eastern and Central Europe, a national dish of several countries, including Ukraine, Russia, Poland, Belarus, Romania, Lithuania.
 It is characterized by deep red color due to the beets.

 There are many different borscht recipes that contain the same ingredients, only the order of cooking and adding each ingredient varies.
 This is my borscht recipe, the way I cook it and the way I like it the most.
 Try it, and you won't regret it.

 - 1 pound of beef

 - 1/3 medium head of cabbage

 - 1-2 onions

 - 1 carrot